phoenix-rtos/phoenix-rtos-doc/libc/functions/g/gai_strerror.part-impl.md

 * `EAI_SOCKTYPE`
 * `EAI_SYSTEM`

-the function return value shall point to a string describing the error.
+The function return value shall point to a string describing the error.
 If the argument is not one of those values, the function shall return a pointer to a string whose contents indicate an unknown error.

 ## Return value